Construction Equipment Trends

 Why own construction equipment when you can use the right product for the right job?
 Usership

-“Equipment as a Service” coordinates with new use models that are gaining interest.
+“Equipment as a Service” coordinates with new use models gaining interest.
 Until now, it was assumed that industrial and construction equipment was designed and manufactured to be sold to end-customers.
 Manufacturers can no longer assume that is how the equipment will be distributed to customers.

-As consumers in general transition to user models (“usership”) instead of traditional ownership, industrial equipment customers expect the same business models once they understand the benefits.
+As consumers in general, transition to user models (“usership”) instead of traditional ownership, industrial equipment customers expect the same business models once they understand the benefits.
 Many industrial manufacturers have released subscription models, such as Rolls-Royce, Caterpillar, GE and Atlas Capco, and others.
 We should expect many more to follow suit in 2021.
 To follow these trends, OEMs will have to implement new technology, facilities, and business processes.

-In a recent sample of excavators being auctioned by Ritchie Brothers, five-year-old excavators averaged 5,481 hours or 1096 hours per year.
+In a recent sample of excavators being auctioned by Ritchie Brothers, five-year-old excavators averaged 5,481 or 1096 hours per year.
 That means that these excavators averaged about four hours of operation per weekday.
 Optimistically, that is 50% utilization on a single shift.
 Other types of construction equipment exhibit similar utilization levels.
 There are at least three reasons that contribute to the low utilization:

 Even when the utilization is low, the full cost of the equipment was still absorbed by the equipment owner.
 Usership can help address this concern for a contractor.
 EaaS and Usership can help the business of the fleet owner in several ways:

-- Reduce Capital – Typically, subcontracting is one alternative used to limit capital, but then control is lost through that approach to outsourcing.
-With EaaS, equipment becomes an operational expense instead of CapEX and goes away entirely when the equipment is not being utilized for the project.
+1. Reduce CapitalTypically, subcontracting is one alternative used to limit capital, but control is lost through that approach to outsourcing.
+With EaaS, equipment becomes an operational expense instead of CapEX and disappears entirely when it is not being utilized for the project.

 Why design construction equipment for usership?
 It’s not the same as rental.